 Following its approval in France, Taxotere caught the United States Food and Drug Administration’s (FDA) attention.
 After thoroughly evaluating its safety and efficacy, the FDA reviewed and approved the drug in the United States.
 In May 1996, the FDA approved Taxotere’s treatment of advanced breast cancer in patients who had not responded to previous chemotherapy treatments.
 This approval marked a significant milestone in the drug’s journey.
 After that, it became widely accessible to patients in the United States.

 Since its initial approval, the FDA has expanded the approved indications for Taxotere use in the United States.
 These additional approvals include the following:

 - In 1999, Taxotere was approved for use with the drug cisplatin to treat advanced non-small cell lung cancer (NSCLC).

 - In 2004, the FDA approved Taxotere for treating metastatic prostate cancer, specifically in combination with prednisone.

 - In 2006, Taxotere gained approval for use in combination with doxorubicin and cyclophosphamide to treat early-stage breast cancer after surgery.

-- In 2007, the FDA approved Taxotere for use in combination with fluorouracil and cisplatin to treat advanced gastric cancer, including cancer of the gastroesophageal junction.
+- In 2007, the FDA approved Taxotere for use in combination with fluorouracil and cisplatin to treat advanced gastric cancer, including gastroesophageal junction cancer.

-- In 2010, Taxotere received approval for use in combination with cisplatin and fluorouracil to treat inoperable locally advanced squamous cell carcinoma of the head and neck (SCCHN).
+- In 2010, Taxotere received approval for use with cisplatin and fluorouracil to treat inoperable locally advanced squamous cell carcinoma of the head and neck (SCCHN).